 For this installment of “How to Canvas” let’s take a look at a simple technique to enhance the appearance and function of tabular data.
 This can be done by changing the sort of data table such as one pasted in from a spreadsheet.

-Dramatic changes have been made to the way that email address information is sent to the Blackboard and Canvas learning management systems (LMSs), which is likely impacting the way students and instructors can communicate about their classes.
-For many years students had the option to list a “preferred” email address, which the Palomar LMSs received as the address where students wanted to receive information.
+Dramatic changes have been made to the way that email address information is sent to the Canvas learning management system (LMS), which is likely impacting the way students and instructors can communicate about their classes.
+For many years students had the option to list a “preferred” email address, which the Palomar LMS received as the address where students wanted to receive information.
 That customization is no longer an option for students.

 It’s that time of year again, when faculty need to transfer materials into the course shells for a new semester.
 When copying materials between course sites in Canvas, there are a couple options; which you use will depend on your circumstances.